How to Use find_src#

 Send any requests or bug reports to Simon Dicker.

-1.1 Nitty gritty details of find_src#
+1.1 Background of find_src#

 What find_src really does is to generate IDL code and run it.